eslint-kit/eslint-kit/README.md

 - Enables `browser` environment and `jsx` ecma feature
 - Allows `export default`

-You still need to setup your editor / IDE to lint `.vue` files.
+You still need to set up your editor / IDE to lint `.vue` files.
 You can use [this guide](https://eslint.vuejs.org/user-guide/#editor-integrations) from Vue documentation.

 ```ts
 configure({